spectre-team/spectre/docs/Spectre.DivikWpfClient.md

 # Usage

 Interface of the application allows to provide all the options that are *available* to be used with DiviK.
-There is however an established pipeline for MALDI IMS data processing and these options are available just to allow anyone extend our investigations.
+Default settings comprise configuration representing pipeline used for MALDI IMS data processing that can potentially serve as a starting point for performing initial experiments.

-Default setting provided on application start is adjusted for clustering purposes.
-There is a little work to switch to compression mode: it is enough to disable *Using Levels* checkbox (explained in section **Parameters**).
+Default settings provided on application start are adjusted for clustering purposes.
+User can easily switch to compression mode: it is enough to disable *Using Levels* checkbox (explained in section **Parameters**).

 After setting all the parameters (or at least required ones) it is enough to